PaloAltoNetworks/prisma-cloud-docs/api/descriptions/registry/get_registry_progress.md

             "scanned": 1,
             "title": "Step 2/2 scanning images in repository: library/alpine, tag: 3.16" },
-        "isScanOngoing": true
+        "isScanOngoing": false
     }
 ]
 ```

 > **Important:**
-- If you use on-demand scan related parameters such as `registry`, `repo`, or `tag` but set the query parameter `onDemand` to `false`, you'll get an empty response.
+- If you use on-demand scan related parameters such as `registry`, `repo`, or `tag` but set the query parameter `onDemand` to `false`, you'll get a bad request error (400).
-- If you view the on-demand scan result once and try to retrieve the progress again, you will get an empty response unless you initiate another on-demand scan.
+- If an on-demand scan was completed and you get the progress response for that scan (i.e. "isScanOngoing": false), the next progress response for that image will be an empty list: [], until you initiate another on-demand scan for that image.